Understanding if chinchillas can, should, or enjoy using exercise balls is imperative.

 First and most importantly, if you aren’t aware, chinchillas can overheat very easily due to their dense fur.

 You can read about this in my post that discusses how chinchillas must remain at ideal temperatures here.

 Not understanding this or using toys such as exercise balls can easily cause heatstroke with a chinchilla.

 It will help you to understand the dangers of a chinchilla being in environments that are too hot or humid.

-Hamster balls are enclosed and don’t have much breathability.
+Hamster balls/exercise balls are enclosed and don’t have much breathability.

 The only air that penetrates a hamster ball is through small slits in the ball itself which causes even more danger to your chinchilla.

-This is when you run into more issues with allowing a chinchilla to use a hamster ball.
+This is when you run into more issues with allowing a chinchilla to use an exercise ball/hamster ball.

 Chinchillas are unique in the sense that they have very small and fragile bones.